Saeedboushakra/eslint-plugin-007/README.md

 4. return-boolean is to enforce Direct return of boolean instead of true/false.
 5. catch-errors-naming is to enforce consistent naming for errors.
 6. avoid-return-mapping is to enforce Array Mapping outside JSX return statement.
+7. enums-styling is to enforce consistent Enums naming.
+8. boolean-naming is to enforce consistent Boolean naming.